-14
+RANDY DUNBAR

+Wanderlust

+TRAVELS HERE AND THERE

+8

 Asia

+Japan

-Japan China
+China

-Honk Kong
+Honk Kong Singapore

-Singapore

 Taiwan

 Thailand

-14

-Madives
+20

+MADIVES

 Male

-18

-EGYPT

-Cairo

-Aswan

-Nile River

-18
+24

 EUROPE

 Italy

 France

-Spain

-Greece
+Spain Greece 46

-30
+EGYPT

+Cairo

+Aswan Nile River

+58

 Mexico

 Mexico City

 San Miguel Allende

 Isla Mujeres

 Cancun

-Holbox Tulum
+Holbox

-Puerto Villarta
+Tulum Puerto Villarta

 Playa del Carmen

-Cozumel Guadalajara
+Cozumel

-Tijuana
+Guadalajara Tijuana

-30
+62

+DETOURS

+Salton Sea Mono Lake

+66

 Los Angeles

-City of Portraits Salton Sea Angel's Flight for Mary and Steve who took me by the hand
+Angel's Flight Hollywood City of Portraits for Mary and Steve

+who took me by the hand

 special thanks to:

-ZUKE OSHIRO

-RICHARD VELASCO

-PAUL BURDITCH

-ANTHONY FRERE

-CAROL CELLUCCI

-JOHN MILLER

-MICHAEL DAVIS

-JOHN SKALICKY

-6 [wanderlust]

-INTRODUCTION

-My family went nowhere.
+ZUKE OSHIRO RICHARD VELASCO PAUL BURDITCH NIKI SMART JOHN MILLER JOHN SKALICKY 6 [wanderlust] "It's always best to start at the beginning." - Glinda of Oz, 1920 NTRODUCTION My family rarely left the country.
 Other than some road trips to Tijuana, the National Parks, and Crestline, we never left the country.
 My brother, bless him, did stray off to Alaska to live for a time.
 That's it.
 At an early age, I did visit San Francisco and Palm Springs frequently, and after high school, trips to New York City were frequent.
 But it wasn't until that first flight to Hawaii that the notion that travel could make you feel different happened.
 It's not easy to know just what it is because, until you've been there, you're only speculating.
 As I think about it, having grown up and still living in Los Angeles, despite that sojourn of eight years in New York City, I know this town, maybe too well.

-A trip to Bali in the 90s convinced me that what I was seeking was "otherness", something other than American culture.
-When a bare-chested woman was walking down a dirt road in Ubud with fruit on her head, I thought, I am not an American anymore.
+A trip to Bali in the 90s convinced me that what I was seeking was "otherness," something other than American culture.
+When a barechested woman was walking down a dirt road in Ubud with fruit on her head, I thought- I'm not in American anymore.
 Later, a bloody cockfight would cement that notion.
 Heat and humidity could not wrest my love of traveling from me.
 I went to Bali.
-Australia, Europe, the Maldives, Mexico, Belize, and many other countries

-I didn't always have a camera.
+Australia, Europe, the Maldives, Mexico, Belize, and many other countries I didn't always have a camera.
 I missed what I am sure would have been an award-winning photo (Paris 2015, Vogue's 95th Anniversary Party) and numerous other "moments" where people shifted, the light changed, or a car blocked the view.
 Some pictures were taken with a 35mm camera-most with an iPhone, which in many ways is the better camera-certainly when traveling, it is the more convenient tool.
 Traveling creates stories.
 All places have their stories, and the people you meet on a journey have their stories.
 We engage with a culture other than the one we know-language, cuisine, and dress come together to create a story vastly unique and, for many, wonderous.
-It can be arduous, it can be boring (airports, delayed flights and toll tickets from other countries), but the first exploration on the street will make it worthwhile.
+It can be arduous and boring (airports, delayed flights, and toll tickets from other countries), but the first exploration on the street will make it all worthwhile

+ASIA

 Japan

 China

 Honk Kong

 Singapore

 Taiwan